Bala Devi Ngangom: Club career

-Born in Manipur, Devi grew up playing the game with mainly boys.
+Born in Irengbam village, Bishnupur district in Manipur, Bala Devi grew up playing the game with mainly boys.
 She was a part of the Manipur U-19 team that took part in the Under-19 Women's Championship in Assam in 2002.
 After the tournament she was declared the best player of the tournament.
 She was awarded the same title the next year in 2003.
 She also earned top-scorer awards at the under-17 level for her state.
-Eventually, Devi went on to represent the Manipur Senior Women's Football Team in the Senior Women's National Football Championship.
+Eventually, Devi went on to represent the Manipur Senior Women's Football Team in the Rajmata Jijabai Trophy.
 She was very influential in her state, winning the women's football championship in 2014, scoring a brace as Manipur defeated Odisha in the final 3–1.
 This was Manipur's first championship since 2010 and their 17th overall.
 While playing with Manipur, Devi was teammates with India captain and AIFF Women's Player of Year, Oinam Bembem Devi.
 She finished the tournament scoring 29 goals in seven matches.

 During the 2015 National Games of India, Devi represented her state as they won the gold medal.
 She scored the equalizer in the final against Odisha to make it 1–1 at the Corporation Stadium.
 The team went on to win the match 4–2 on penalties.

 In 2014, Devi signed a contract with New Radiant WSC of Maldives in the FAM Women's Football Championship alongside players Oinam Bembem Devi and Lako Phuti Bhutia.